ArtS/arts.github.com/_posts/2016-11-11-how-to-store-login-details-securely-in-application-config-file.md

 type: post
 published: true
 ---
 It is very common in our day and age of interconnected integratedness for an application to be reaching out to external services such as email servers, databases etc. This creates a problem -- you need to store usernames, passwords, access codes, API keys etc somewhere and mitigate the risks of that sensitive information either not being found or read by a wrong person.

+__WARNING__:
+This article is quite outdated now.
+I do not recommend using this approach for anything that even remotely resembles a real production app.
+You should be using a secure cloud secrets storage service, such as AWS Secrets Manager or Azure Key Vault.
+I wrote some new articles to help you navigate this space:

+- [How to securely store and retrieve sensitive info in .NET Core apps with Azure Key Vault][1]
+- [How to use AWS Secrets Manager to retrieve passwords in .Net Core apps][2]

+The article below is preserved for purely historical purposes.
+Feel free to play around with the code in there, but please, for the love of all that's good, do not store passwords locally with the apps.

+---

 One of the ways of securing such sensitive information is symmetric encryption - when same password/key is used for encryption and decryption.
 In this article, I want to show you how to read